lenskit/lkpy/docs/guide/conventions.rst

 the configuration (see the source code in :mod:`lenskit.basic.random` for examples).

-Components that use randomization at **training time** should obtain their generator or seed from the :attr:`~lenskit.training.TrainingOptions`.
+Components that use randomization at **training time** (e.g. to shuffle data or to initialize parameter values) should obtain their generator or seed from the :attr:`~lenskit.training.TrainingOptions`.
 This makes it easy to configure a seed for the training process without needing to configure each component.
+For consistent configurability, it's best for components using other frameworks such as PyTorch to use NumPy to initialize the parameter values and then convert the initial values to the appropriate compute backend.

 Other LensKit code, such as the `data splitting support <./splitting>`_, follow SPEC 7 directly by accepting an ``rng`` keyword parameter.